jrs0/hbr_uhbw/pyhbr/docs/arc_hbr.md

 ### Identify Index Events

 Inclusion criteria for calculation of the ARC HBR score is having a hospital visit (spell) where the first episode of the spell contains an ACS diagnosis in the primary position, or a PCI procedure in any position.

+The table is indexed by the episode ID, and contains flag columns `acs_index` for `pci_index` for which inclusion condition is satisfied.

+### Calculating the Score